tnebooks/12th-physics/content.en/ray-optics/_index.md

 **In this unit, the students are exposed to,** • The ray aspect of light. • The phenomenon of reflection and refraction o • The determination of speed of light. • The concepts related to mirrors, lenses, prisms • The different phenomena like dispersion and s

-_There are two ways of spreading ligh_
+_There are two ways of spreading ligh_g

 **Learning Objectives**